VISARUN stamp

 The real K67 kiosk and waiting pavilion at Sremska Raca.

-The K67 kiosk was designed in 1966 by Slovenian architect Sasa J. Machtig for socialist Yugoslavia as a modular public structure for cafes, kiosks, and everyday services.
-Decades later, an abandoned unit stands between Serbia and Bosnia and Herzegovina, used by visa runners as a small shelter from rain, smoke, exhaust, and administrative uncertainty.
+The K67 kiosk was designed in 1966 by Slovenian architect Sasa J. Machtig for socialist Yugoslavia as a modular public structure for cafes, market stalls, newsstands, and everyday services.

 15-20 min